jw/stilus/docs/plan/current.md

-### Current tasks (0.6.0)
+### Current tasks (0.7.0)

-The first cases release, a.k.a. `committers, committers, committers!`
+The Swedish release, a.k.a. `document, document, document!`

- - [x] Added all remaining nodes.
- - [x] Recreated the `.clone()` method for all nodes; the current one were far too slow; and very WRONG!
- - [x] Add 3.7 and 3.8 Python.
- - [x] Start using Sphinx and web documentation: https://stilus.readthedocs.io.
+ - [ ] Update the Stilus bin
- - [x] Pass 50 Stylus test cases.
-79/50 done, or 158%.
+ - [ ] Fix all the weird test cases.
- - [x] Try to get coverage above 70%.
-Aim for 80%; 75% will be fine.
-At 82%!
- - [x] Create all builtin functions.
-62/62 done, or 100.00%.
+ - [ ] Cleanup of coverall/codecov properties.
+ - [ ] Start spreading the word in pycon Sweden.
+ - [ ] Start using github issues.
+ - [ ] Start using github project management.
+ - [ ] Update site to promote Stilus!
+ - [ ] Document using docstrings and Sphinx.
+ - [ ] Get to 85% coverage.